-We are back from our recent trip on Carnival Cruise Line’s newest ship, Carnival Panorama, which is now sailing to the Mexican Riviera from Long Beach, CA. Being our first time sailing with the brand, we were pleasantly surprised by all of the dining options and food quality.
+We are back from our recent trip on one of Carnival Cruise Line’s largest cruise ships, Carnival Panorama, which is now sailing to the Mexican Riviera from Long Beach, CA. Being our first time sailing with the brand, we were pleasantly surprised by all of the dining options and food quality.
 Now, we want to share with you the most up to date information for every restaurant on the ship.
 Feel free to share this Carnival Panorama Dining Guide and Restaurant Menus; we just ask that you credit Eat Sleep Cruise as the source when posting elsewhere.

 Carnival Panorama Dining Guide and Restaurant Menus- Complimentary Restaurants